ChrisUno/Childcare/README.md

 With each guardian that has time with the child would have an account providing their details.

 ## Goals
--Simple, easy to use tool
+-  Simple, easy to use tool
--Manage accounts of Parents, Friends, Guardians, locations -Provide a traceable daily Rota/timeline with ability to edit -Ability to communicate amongst accounts with ease
+-  Manage accounts of Parents, Friends, Guardians, locations
+-  Provide a traceable daily Rota/timeline with ability to edit
+-  Ability to communicate amongst accounts with ease

 ## Solution
 An application that provides clear information on where the child is, who theyre with and where theyre going.